 Potential to reduce income and/or estate taxes

 Contributions can now be debited automatically from your checking or savings account.
 Our electronic giving program offers convenience for you and much-needed donation consistency for our congregation.
 Authorization forms are available from the church office.
 Please place completed forms in a sealed envelope, address to Financial Secretary, and return to the church office.
+Thank you for your participation.
+Any questions, please contact the Church Office.

 Tax Tips for Charitable Contributions